Your essential guide to using equity release to pay for care

 Planning how to pay for care as you get older can be a daunting prospect.
 After buying your home, it's likely to be one of the biggest financial decisions you’ll make.
-With equity release, you can access funds and stay living in your home.
-The money you release can be used to pay for care or for any purpose you like.
+With equity release, the money you release can be used for anything you like including to help you stay living in your own home or to pay for care in a residential care home.

 Residential care or professional care at home can cost a lot, so it’s important to speak to an equity release specialist such as Age Partnership and consider all the options available to you before committing.
 In this guide, we focus on using equity release to pay for care and outline the alternatives.